Sexual Trauma Healing

 Working with Your Triggers

 Working with triggers can be tricky and might require thinking outside of the box.
-Anything can set you off.
+Anything could set you off.
 A sexual position?
 Weight of your partner on you?
 Smell?
 Type of a touch?

 You can try adjustments during the encounter.
 Many survivors state that positions in which they can freely move around are better because during the abuse they were pinned down.